ietf-wg-cellar/matroska-specification/index_matroska.md

 When adding new elements to Matroska, these rules apply:

-* A non-mandatory integer/date Element **MUST NOT** have a default value other than 0.
+* A non-mandatory integer/date Element **MUST NOT** have a default value other than 0

-* A non-mandatory float Element **MUST NOT** have a default value other than 0x0p+0.
+* A non-mandatory float Element **MUST NOT** have a default value other than 0x0p+0

-* A non-mandatory string Element  **MUST NOT** have a default value, as empty string cannot be defined in the XML Schema.
+* A non-mandatory string Element  **MUST NOT** have a default value, as empty string cannot be defined in the XML Schema